-Mrs. Zula Nittim, BArch Melb., DipCD PhD N.S.W., FRAIA K. C. Short, BA N.E., MA N'cle (N.S.W.)
+Mrs Zula Nittim, BArch Melb., DipCD PhD N.S.W., FRAIA

 ADMISSIONS OFFICE

 The Admissions Office which is located in the Chancellery on the upper campus provides intending students (both local and overseas) with information regarding courses, admission requirements, scholarships and enrolment.
 Office hours are from 9 a.m. to 1 p.m. and 2 p.m. to 5 p.m.
 Monday to Friday and an evening service is provided during the enrolment period.